Story Hour with Shaleen

 Enjoy centuries-old exercise and holistic health practices that help you feel alive and well.

-Each week we explore rejuvenating movements, simple wellness techniques and tranquil meditations
+Each week we explore rejuvenating movements, simple wellness techniques and tranquil meditations from classical Chinese healing and living arts.

 Read, Rock, and Rhyme

 Our tried and true story time program for the tiniest of library people!
 Join us in the Community Room to share songs, rhymes, musical instruments, movement, finger plays and more.
 Open play is available at the end of the program in the Community Room or out in the Pollinator Garden (weather dependent).
-RR&R is for children ages 0 - 2 years & their caregivers (siblings welcome).

-Yoga with Tina Rice (inside)
+Yoga with Tina Rice (Inside)

 Join Tina Rice of Yoga Me Happy CT for yoga inside!